MegApril/dv-physical-and-nonphysical-injuries/README.md

   - Yes.
 In the [top 3 injuries graph](#Top-3-DV-Injuries-by-Percent-Within-Area-Type "Top 3 Rural and Urban Injuries Graph") 'Apparent Minor Injury' and 'None' remained the top two injury types reported in both urban and rural areas.
 However, the third most reported injury type in rural areas is 'Other Major Injury', and in urban areas it is 'Possible Internal Injury.'

 2. What injury types are most frequently reported, and how have they changed from 2020 to 2024?
   - Consistently, the top 2 injury types reported are: 'Apparent Minor Injury' and 'None.'
-View the aggregated graph showing all injuries from 2020 - 2024 [here](#total-injuries-reported-across-all-years "Total Injuries Reported from 2020-2024 Graph")
+View the aggregated graph showing all injuries from 2020 - 2024 [here](#total-injuries-reported-across-all-years "Total Injuries Reported from 2020-2024 Graph").
   - The third top injury report differs from rural to urban counties with rural areas seeing 'Other Major Injury' as the third most reported, and urban areas seeing 'Possible Internal Injury' as the third most reported.
   - We can see in the [top 5 injuries graph](#top-five-injuries-by-type "Top 5 Injuries Graph") that 'Apparent Minor Injuries' decreased comparing 2020 to 2024, and 'None' increased comparing 2020 to 2024.